 Heaven, Hell, and the End of the World is a study of ancient traditions, biblical texts and contemporary beliefs about these great themes.
 The course will cover biblical apocalyptic literature including the Dead Sea Scrolls, parables of Jesus and the Book of Revelation.
 It will also study aspects of Dante's Inferno and Purgatorio, the apocalypticism of the Crusades and the rise of apocalyptic Islam.
 This course will also cover popular treatments of these themes in contemporary film, television, music and post-apocalyptic literature.
-Finally, students will be challenged to develop a personal assessment regarding these themes.\This course can meet the Search for Meaning II or Humanities LAF requirement but not both.\
+Finally, students will be challenged to develop a personal assessment regarding these themes.This course can meet the Search for Meaning II or Humanities LAF requirement but not both.

-Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I)
+Prerequisite(s): 1 of HON100(Christian Vocation & Search for Meaning I), REL100(Christian Vocation and the Search for Meaning I), REL300(Bible, Christian Theology and Vocation), RLN100(Religion, Vocation, and the Search for Meaning I), RLN300(Religion and Vocation in the Public Sphere)